kplayteam/todapp/README.md

 # Todapp!
-Another todo app with coller name!
+Another todo app with a cooler name!

 This project challenge was created to evaluate the skills of candidates, applying for a *Full Stack Developer* position.
 The candidates should create a simple Todo app, showcasing their abilities to build, structure, and deploy the application.
 It's not about the todo app itself, it's about architecture, style, and engineering skills.